jaapdaniels1984/zelda3/README.md

 SDL2: https://github.com/libsdl-org/SDL

+Please update those 2 yourself before building for the version given might get to be outdated.

 Credits:

 Caspar for helping me understand a lot of C++ basics (where in my code should i drop which type of code, rules around int variables).